FinnAchatz/perf-oriented-dev/exercises/12/README.md

 Because the benchmarks were done separately for each Fibonacci variant we also know which functions are important for which variant.
 Since this is theoretically only simulated, optimizing branches is not possible but would not really be viable for an interpreter anyway.

-For massif, this is also a sufficient input as we can analyse the allocation behaviour in great detail.
+For `massif`, this is also a sufficient input as we can analyse the allocation behaviour in great detail.

 ### C) Code Understanding